claudiofronterre/geomask/README.md

 # geomask
 This R package provides functions to geostatistical analys of geomasked and aggregated spatial data.
 It is needed to reproduce the output of my PhD Thesis.
+A website for the package is available [here](https://claudiofronterre.github.io/geomask/).

 ## Installation